 High fructose corn syrup is another food that is totally unnatural.
 It is super sweet and super cheap to produce, which means it is used in mass-produced processed foods.
 This syrup interferes with the body's metabolism, slowing down the secretion of leptin in the body, which is a crucial hormone that tells you that you're full and to stop eating.
 It has been directly linked to obesity in the U.S. and is like an addictive drug.

-Beal believes raising awareness and understanding which foods to stay away from and portion control will lead to successful long-term weight loss.
+Beal believes that raising awareness, understanding which foods to avoid, and practicing portion control will lead to successful long-term weight loss.
 She encourages her patients to embrace the 9-inch plate serving size concept.
-This means using a 9-inch plate for your meals instead of a typical 12-inch plate.
+This means using a 9-inch plate for meals instead of a typical 12-inch plate.
 Fill one quarter with protein, one half with two servings of vegetables or one veggie and one fruit, and one quarter with whole grains.

 "You control your own success," she says.
 "Adopting healthier behaviors today will help delay, deter and reduce your risk of diseases like stroke, heart disease, and diabetes.
 It's never too late to make a difference."